joshcox/thoughts-prompts-and-things/documentation/jobs/technical-strategy.md

 # Technical Strategy: Job Execution Framework

 ## 1. Overview
-This document outlines the standardized strategy for implementing, executing, and monitoring background jobs within the Exercise Service.
+This document outlines the standardized strategy for implementing, executing, and monitoring background jobs within a service.
 Our goal is to provide a unified framework that abstracts away the complexities of observability, concurrency control, and error handling, allowing engineers to focus on the core business logic of their tasks.

 ## 2. Implementation Strategy
 We utilize a composition-based pattern for our jobs.
 Rather than forcing inheritance from a rigid base class, we define jobs as injectable services that implement a lightweight interface (`IJobRunnable`) and utilize a `Job` utility class to wrap execution logic.
 This approach favors flexibility and testability, allowing dependencies to be injected naturally while ensuring that every background task adheres to a strict contract of behavior.